lootie/KernelMatrices.jl/README.md

 and then potentially re-create the figures, please run the files from the directory they are located in.
 All of them use relative paths for output storage.

-Once you have done those things, you can access the two modules---`KernelMatrices` and `KernelMatrices.HODLR`---with
+The code is organized into a module `KernelMatrices` and a sub-module `KernelMatrices.HODLR`, which you can access with
 ```julia
 julia> using KernelMatrices, KernelMatrices.HODLR
 ```